This post may contain affiliate links. Please see my disclosure policy.

 - Preheat oven to 350°F and spray a 10-cup bundt pan generously with nonstick spray.

-- For the glaze, place chopped chocolate and salt in a medium heat-proof bowl.
+- Make glaze: Place chopped chocolate and salt in a medium heat-proof bowl.
 Bring heavy cream to a simmer in a small saucepan; pour over chocolate and let stand for 1 minute, then stir with a spatula until chocolate is completely melted and mixture is smooth.

 - Set rack with cake over a piece of wax paper and immediately pour glaze over cake; gently tap the cooling rack several times to help the glaze drizzle down the sides of the cake.
 Let set before serving.